 Under the best-case scenario, the specificity of the test was quoted as 99% and the sensitivity as 75% for stage I-IV disease.
 If we assume that we will screen 100,000 individuals (prevalence of cancer is set to be 1%) with the proposed assay, the following results will be obtained.
 There we will be 99,000 non diseased and 1,000 diseased individuals.
 The test will provide 98,010 true negatives, 990 false positives, 750 true positives and 250 false negatives.
 With these numbers in mind, the PPV will be (750)/ (750+990) x100=43%.
 So, somebody with a positive test will be more likely (57%) to be false positive (not having cancer) than true positive (having cancer, 43%).
 Having, or not having, cancer after the test is done, will be close to tossing a coin.

 The authors admit that under a more realistic screening scenario, which will include aging individuals with common, non-malignant conditions, their test’s specificity will be in the 78% range and the sensitivity will be in the 50 % range.
 Using the same example as above, but with the new values, the PPV will be (500)/ (500+21,780) x100=2.2%.
 In other words, if somebody who is screened, and his/her pre-test chance of having cancer is 1%, if the test comes positive, the chance of having cancer, will be increased to only 2.2%.
 For every 100 patients who test positive, only 2 will have cancer and 98 will not have cancer (false positives).
 Under these circumstances, the test will be highly unreliable and clinically not useful.
+Screening tests with low PPV could have value for enriching the screened population with diseased individuals, so that second or third tier tests could improve on the prediction.
+An example is cystic fibrosis screening.

 It is evident from this analysis that any screening test for cancer, or other diseases with a relativity low prevalence in the population, will need to exhibit extremely high specificity, especially when the population includes patients with benign maladies, such as inflammatory diseases.
 Additionally, even if many cancer screening tests show seemingly impressive specificity and sensitivity, the most important parameter to consider in screening is the positive predictive value, which indicates what are the chances for a patient to have cancer if the test is positive.
 The expected large number of false positive results under a screening scenario necessitates additional interventions for these people, who may be harmed by the unnecessary follow-up.
 All these important caveats of screening have been analyzed by us elsewhere (6-9).